IPILabs/shorter-v1/README.md

 # Shorter Finance

-Shorter Finance is a truly 100% decentralized infrastructure from IPI Labs.
+Shorter Finance is a truly 100% decentralized infrastructure from Coinbase.

 ## Shorter’s Core Contracts